NexusUltra11/ETB_Performance-Pro/readme.md

 - Replace or merge any files when prompted.

 ### 3. Launch the Game
-- Start *Escape the Backrooms* normally via Steam.
+- Start *ETB_PM* Out of The PerformanceMod folder to Launch the Game with The Performance Mode injected.
 - Performance settings will be active immediately.

 ---